leomorelli/scGET/advanced.md

 - read 3 (R3) represents the **reverse read**
 <img src="img/scget_workflow.png" alt="img/scget_workflow" width="700"/>

-Once the **sequencing** protocol is finished, R1, R2 and R3 reads will be stored separately.
+Once the **sequencing** protocol is finished, R1, R2 and R3 reads will be stored separately: each fragment R1 will be stored in the same file, while each fragment R2 will converge in another file, as well as each fragment R3.

+From these files starts the analysis with `scGET` library.

+`scGET` library

 # Configuration management
 `scGET` allows the configuration of different parameters.
 The `config.yaml` file contains the default setting of each parameter.
 However, each default setting can be configured differently, directly from terminal.
 Here you can see a visual representation of configurable parameters needed for a personalyzed analysis.